Frequently Asked Questions

 Each services runs about an hour and follows the following format:

-Our minister, Rev. Alex Richardson, is in the pulpit three times a month.
-A guest speaker or someone from the congregation will offer a sermon when Rev. Richardson is not speaking.
-On occasion, we have an intergenerational service when the children participate with the adults.
+Our settled minister, Reverend Pam Philips, is in the pulpit all Sundays but one each month.
+A guest speaker or someone from the congregation will offer a sermon when Rev. Pam is not speaking.
+On occasion, we have an multigenerational service when the children participate with the adults.
 You can find out what is happening on any given Sunday by looking at the list of upcoming Sunday services.

 What kind of music is used in the service?